San Jose (Costa Rica) in 3 Days

 The Golden Room

-In addition to picture galleries, the walls of what was once the VIP lounge (the Golden Room), are covered with a 150 square metre bronze mural depicting the history of Costa Rica.
-Apparently it was supposed to ‘offer travellers a private and inviting space whose walls informed them, in an artistic and educational way, of events in the history of Costa Rica’.
+In addition to picture galleries, the walls of what was once the VIP lounge (now called the Golden Room), are covered with a 150 square metre bronze mural depicting the history of Costa Rica.
+Apparently it is supposed to ‘offer travellers a private and inviting space whose walls inform them, in an artistic and educational way, of events in the history of Costa Rica‘.

 Museo de Arte Costarricense - Golden Room